Germinating the seeds

 If any seeds don't sprout after 4 months, expose them to cool nights (below 55°F / 13°C, but above freezing) to simulate the passing of winter.
 An easy way to do this is to seal the pots in a plastic container and put them in the refrigerator.
 Mark your calendar to remove them after 8 weeks.

 Watering -- Aim to keep the soil evenly moist (but not constantly saturated).
 After the first year, they can tolerate drier soil.

 Climate -- The plant comes from low- to mid-elevations in Chile, where summers are warm and nights are cool.
 It's possible that hot days with warm nights could stress it, but i suspect it can adapt.
 It can handle a few degrees of frost (-4°C), but it's best to protect it from prolonged frost, especially when young.
 I would protect them from very high or low temperatures the first 6-12 months.

 Repotting -- When the seedlings are 2 inches (5 cm) tall, they may gently transferred to bigger pots.
-Water the plant well before repotting, to keep the soil from breaking apart, which can damage the roots.
-If the soil ball does break apart, shade the plants from afternoon sun the first 2-3 weeks.
-Repot into cactus soil or similar fast draining soil.
-If you live in a high rainfall area, or you tend to overwater your plants, use ample perlite or coarse horticultural sand in your mix.
+Avoid disturbing the roots when repotting.
+Repot into a fast draining soil.
+If you live in a high rainfall area, or you tend to overwater your plants, use ample perlite or coarse sand in your mix.